Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Implementation Details

 In our experimental setup, we begin by randomly sampling 216 code-based solutions to mathematical problems from the GSM8K training set using \texttt{gpt-3.5-turbo-0125}.
 We then extract the planning components from these code blocks to perform supervised fine-tuning (SFT) on the LLaMA model, thereby equipping LLaMA with foundational planning capabilities for solving mathematical problems.
 The SFT training configuration mirrors that used for ALFWorld.
 Subsequently, LLaMA functions as the planner, generating breakdowns and planning solutions for each of the 7,473 problems in the GSM8K training set.
 Concurrently, GPT serves as the executor, producing executable code based on each problem and the corresponding plan provided by LLaMA.

 During inference, consistent with our experiments on ALFWorld, we implement closed-loop refinement to enhance model performance. \method initially decomposes the mathematical problem into simpler sub-problems.
 The black-box model then generates corresponding code blocks for each sub-problem.
 If the execution of the generated code does not produce the expected answer or if execution issues arise, the error information is relayed back to the black-box model for reflection and iterative improvement.
-We restrict the number of reflection attempts to six; any problem that remains unresolved after these attempts is considered beyond the reasoning capabilities of the black-box model.
+We restrict the number of reflection attempts to six; \method is given an additional opportunity to re-decompose the task if the problem remains unsolved in the first iteration.
+Any problem that remains unresolved after all these attempts is deemed beyond the reasoning capabilities of the black-box model..